kehantan/labbook/docs/assays/mtt.rst

 We need to know the number of cells since we wanted to seed a specific number of cells into each well.

-Requires
+**Requires**

 * Cell counter
 * Counting chamber
 * 96 well plate for mixing cells with trypan blue

+    You can use anything that works well for you, microcentrifuge tube, parafilm, etc.

 * Trypan blue
 * Calculator

 **Procedure**

 #.
-Dispense 10 :math:`\mu L` of trypan blue into one of the wells in the 96 well plate used for mixing.
+Dispense 10 uL of trypan blue into one of the wells in the 96 well plate used for mixing.
 #.
-Dispense 10 :math:`\mu L` of cells from the 15 mL centrifuge tube from the trypsinise phase into the same well with trypan blue.
+Dispense 10 uL of cells from the 15 mL centrifuge tube from the trypsinise phase into the same well with trypan blue.
 #.
 Mix well by repeat pipetting.
 #.
-Dispense 10 :math:`\mu L` of trypan blue and cell mixture into counting chamber.
+Dispense 10 uL of trypan blue and cell mixture into counting chamber.
 #.
 Count the cells.

 Formula for cell count: :math:`\frac{\text{sum of cells from 4 quadrant} \times 10^4 \times 2}{4} = X cells/ml`